litesam/bloggy/src/posts/5-renderloop-java.md

 ## Part II?

-Yeah I will be writing a dedicated Part II for rendering something to the `render()` function on the Part II.
+Yeah, I will be writing a dedicated Part II for rendering something to the `render()` function on Part II.

 P.S.
 If you made it here, you've finished completing your render loop aka the topic.